 Safety precautions:

-Due to their higher hazard level, F3 fireworks require a minimum safety distance of at least 25 metres.
-Ensure that you follow all the instructions on all fireworks when setting them up.
+Due to their higher hazard level, F3 fireworks require a minimum safety distance of 25 metres according to safety guidelines given by the EEA.

 What are F4 fireworks?